akuklev/HOCC/reedy-types.md

   ℕind(P, step, base) : ∀(n : ℕ) P(n)
 ```

 To accomodate induction we need a much more complicated system of dependent sorts featuring a sort of (internal) data types and a substantial amount of infrastructure.
 Fortunatelly, the flexibility provided by the notion of dependent sorts and normalization maps `|_|` turns out to be flexible enough even to internalize itself.
 (Apart from algorithm totality-checking.
 If a system contains a total “programming language” inside, it cannot be powerfull enough to encode the normalization maps used for defining the system.
-The only way for a system striving to define its own syntax inside, is to use “levitating” algorithms for the normalization maps, which are interpreted (and termination-checked) by the ambient system and look as black boxed from inside the system, as first introduced in “The Gentle Art of Levitation” by J Chapman.)
+The only way for a system striving to define its own syntax inside, is to use “levitating” algorithms for the normalization maps, which are interpreted (and termination-checked) by the ambient system and look as black boxed from inside the system, as first introduced in “The Gentle Art of Levitation” by J. Chapman.)

 # Introducing prototypes